jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**December 14, 2024**_
+Because of the expectation of more tariffs next year, some consumers are stockpiling goods from other countries now.

 _**December 9, 2024**_
 Bitcoin still has fluctuations because I saw its price dropped down to about $96,000 today.